 Supported distance learning

-You can go at your own pace for the distance learning with the full support of your tutor.
+You can go at your own pace for distance learning with the full support of your tutor.
 This is designed to give you the underpinning knowledge you need in order to practice resilience and wellness coaching.
-As well as the pre-course reading, additional textbooks are provided.
+As well as the pre-course reading, additional books are provided.
 Based on this reading and your self-directed study, you complete assignments at your own pace.
 Completed work is passed onto your tutor for marking and comment and returned to you together with the next module.